thiago-slb/face-pose-detection/README.md

 - `isPluginLinked` is false
 - `useFaceDetection` defaults to mock mode
 - app still runs full UX flow with synthetic guidance/capture

+## 10.1 Calibration/Debug Notes

+- The scan camera screen includes a temporary debug panel showing pose/quality/alignment gates used by detection/capture.
+- If UI pose and capture pose disagree, verify that the native `targetPose` passed into `processFrame(...)` matches the current step.
+- If vertical pose feels inverted on a platform/device, check that native pitch sign convention remains `+up / -down` before tuning thresholds.

 ## 11. Technologies in Use